transhelplines/transhelplines.github.io/README.md

 This is the GitHub repository for the webpage https://transhelplines.github.io/

-That webpage uses the GitHub Pages.
+That webpage uses GitHub Pages.